JackHowa/test-rename-repo-one/README.md

 # test-rename-repo-two
 Testing thesis of renaming repos

-Go to https://github.com/JackHowa/test-rename-repo-one and you should be redirected here to https://github.com/JackHowa/test-rename-repo-two
+Go to https://github.com/JackHowa/test-rename-repo-one and you should be redirected here to https://github.com/JackHowa/test-rename-repo-two.
+This repo was originally named test-rename-repo-one.

 https://github.com/JackHowa/test-rename-repo-two should still direct you here